ctp-eos/ctp-sci/CTP Energy: Not Just a New Science - A New Model of Reality.md

 CTP Energy Science represents not just a new *branch* of science, but a **new scaffold for knowing**—one that integrates first-person experience, biofield interaction, and consciousness as co-fundamentals of reality.

 In a postquantum world, science must be redefined.
-The next breakthroughs won’t come from particle colliders or telescopes alone—but from those brave enough to look inward, engage the subtle, and accept that reality is not only physical—it is participatory, field-driven, and profoundly alive.
+The next breakthroughs won’t come from particle colliders or telescopes alone—but from those **brave enough to look inward**, engage the subtle, and accept that reality is not only physical—it is participatory, field-driven, and profoundly alive.

 ---